 The University of the Incarnate Word Student Code of Conduct is based upon Ed Stoner's Model Code and the Model Code of NCHERM authored by Brett A. Sokolow, Esq.
 Rights of use have been granted by NCHERM to the University of the Incarnate Word.
 No other use is permitted without the express permission of NCHERM.

-Section 6: COVID-19 Statement to Students of Shared Responsibility and Acknowledgement of Pandemic
+Section 6: COVID-19 Policies and Protocols